Companies go 'speed dating' in race for Singapore digital bank licences - sources

 Singapore's biggest liberalisation of its banking sector in two decades seeks to enable online-only banks that can operate at lower costs and therefore offer different services than those of incumbents including DBS Group and OCBC.

-But some conditions are stiffer than in other markets such as Hong Kong, including requiring S$1.5 billion (857.2 million pounds) in paid-up capital for retail banks and local control.
+But some conditions are stiffer than in other markets such as Hong Kong, including requiring S$1.5 billion ($1.1 billion) in paid-up capital for retail banks and local control.
 This is necessitating bidders to team up to combine banking know-how, consumer facing technology expertise and deep pockets.

 Many firms are locked in last-minute negotiations to meet the year-end deadline for bidding, said the sources who were not authorised to speak to the media.